Moana Lynette Sinclair nee Adams-Durie

 Rangitāne, Ngāti Raukawa, Ngāti Toa, Ngāi Tahu, Ngāti Maniapoto

-Moana Sinclair has worked as a journalist for Mana News and taught at Te Kura Kaupapa Māori o Maungawhau.
-In 1991 she completed a law degree and currently works as a solicitor at the Youth Law Project and as editor of the Youth Law Review.
+Moana Sinclair worked as a journalist for Mana News and taught at Te Kura Kaupapa Māori o Maungawhau.
+In 1991 she completed a law degree and worked as a solicitor at the Youth Law Project and as editor of the Youth Law Review.
 Her published work includes contributions to Te Pua; What is Going On with Māori Men? a collection of stories and articles written by Māori women, and to the International Workers’ Group for Indigenous Affairs (IWGIA).
 She wrote "The Five O’clock Tune" as a tribute to her mother Mihikiturangi Durie (eldest sister of Eddie, Mason and Ra Durie).
 She writes: "My mother was brought up by the old kuia Mihikiturangi Matawha from Kakariki.
 Mum was not educated in the Pakeha way.
 My mother was incredibly strong, loving and totally honest.
 The standards she set for us are always hard to achieve."
-Sinclair states "I write because it’s a form of healing/therapy, a way of ordering my thoughts, hopes and aspirations on paper."
-She is currently working on a Māori language play in Māori.
+Sinclair stated "I write because it’s a form of healing/therapy, a way of ordering my thoughts, hopes and aspirations on paper."
+She worked on a Māori language play in te reo Māori.
+Annette Sykes writes: Ms Sinclair first came to prominence at the University of Auckland law school when she and then-partner Tony Sinclair started the group Te Kawau Maro to protest the then National Government's fiscal envelope policy of limiting the value of treaty claim settlements.
+She worked in Geneva and New York developing the United Nations Declaration on the Rights of Indigenous Peoples and in Dubai and Nourmea before returning to Aotearoa to set up her own legan practice.

 Biographical sources